The US Center For Disease Control maintains an updated list of medical advice for those travelling to Netherlands

 If you do need health insurance, make sure you get a policy that covers you for the worst possible scenario, such as an accident requiring an emergency flight home.
 Find out in advance if your insurance plan will make payments directly to providers or reimburse you later for overseas health expenditures.

-It’s also worth finding out if there is a reciprocal arrangement between your country and Italy.
-If so, you may be covered for essential medical treatment and some subsidised medications while in Italy.
+It’s also worth finding out if there is a reciprocal arrangement between your country and The Netherlands.
+If so, you may be covered for essential medical treatment and some subsidised medications while in The Netherlands.
 Australia, for instance, has such an agreement; carry your Medicare card.

-Here is a link to the US State Department Travel Advisory for Italy for the latest information on travelling to Italy.
+Here is a link to the US State Department Travel Advisory for The Netherlands for the latest information on travelling to Netherlands

 Remember the emergency number in Italy is 112.
 It works from any phone.